Miksu231/florida-man-birthday/README.md

 ## Frontend

 The frontend is written in TypeScript using React.
-It consists of both custom-made components as well as imported components from [Material UI](https://mui.com/).The frontend uses [Vite](https://vitejs.dev/) with [SWC](https://swc.rs/) during runtime.
+It consists of both custom-made components as well as imported components from [Material UI](https://mui.com/).The frontend uses [Vite](https://vitejs.dev/) with [SWC](https://swc.rs/) to build an optimize the app for deployment.

 ## Deployed architecture